BurakAndarman/MusicPlayer/README.md

 # MusicPlayer🎵

-A music player app with functionality to download & add songs via Youtube-dl.
+A music player project with functionality to download & add songs via Youtube-dl.

 # Created by using... 🛠